 Nodular Pattern on CT

-Peri-lymphatic nodules are seen near the pleural surfaces, interlobular septa and in peribronchovascular interstitium.
+Peri-lymphatic nodules are seen near the pleural surfaces, interlobular septa and in the peribronchovascular interstitium.
 Nodules are particularly seen in the fissures.
-These nodules are most commonly seen in sarcoidosis, silicosis, coal-worker’s pneumoconiosis, and lymphatic metastasis of cancer.
+These nodules are most commonly seen in sarcoidosis, silicosis, coal worker’s pneumoconiosis, and lymphatic metastasis of cancer.

 Centrilobular nodules are mostly present in the center of the lobules in the lung mostly 5–10 mm away from the fissures and pleural surface.
 They are found in hypersensitivity pneumonitis, bronchiolitis in smokers, infectious airways diseases.
 The ‘tree-in-bud’ pattern can be helpful in following differentials: